Mayank-Sharma-27/LLMLearning/README.md

 In general, preprocessing inputs to be continuous, normalized values rather than raw integers helps neural networks learn more effectively and converge faster.

+## Building a AI Agent
+While I continue to learn the tutorials, I will start building an AI Agent.

 | Resources                                                  |                                                                                                                  |
 | ---------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |
 | Medium Blog                                                | [https://prvnk10.medium.com/sigmoid-neuron-ad0ec6f9a3e2](https://prvnk10.medium.com/sigmoid-neuron-ad0ec6f9a3e2) |